Full characterization of biphotons with a generalized quantum interferometer: Generalized HOM interferometer

 \section{Generalized HOM interferometer}

-The setup of a generalized HOM interferometer is shown in Fig. \ref{Fig1}(a), where a frequency shift $\mu$ is introduced in the idler arm.
-The biphotons are generated by spontaneous parametric down-conversion (SPDC).
-The coincidence probability between two detectors D1 and D2 as functions of the time delay $\tau$ and the frequency shift $\mu$ for the generalized HOM interferometer can be expressed as
+The setup of a generalized HOM interferometer is illustrated in Fig. \ref{Fig1}(a), where a frequency shift $\mu$ is introduced in the idler arm.
+Assuming that the biphotons are generated, for instance, by spontaneous parametric down-conversion (SPDC).
+The coincidence probability between two detectors D1 and D2, as functions of the time delay $\tau$ and the frequency shift $\mu$ for the generalized HOM interferometer, can be expressed as

-where $f(\omega_s,\omega_i)$ is the JSA of the signal(s) and idler(i) photons.
-In general, the JSA can not be factorized as a product of $f(\omega_s)$ and $f(\omega_i)$.
-However, it can be expressed in terms of collective coordinate $\omega_+$ and $\omega_-$ and generally be decomposed as follows \cite{PRApplied2018,Fabre2022},
+where $f(\omega_s,\omega_i)$ represents the JSA of the signal(s) and idler(i) photons.
+In general, the JSA cannot be factorized as a product of functions $f(\omega_s)$ and $f(\omega_i)$, revealing a frequency entanglement between two photons with frequency $\omega_s$ and $\omega_i$.
+However, it can be expressed in terms of collective coordinate $\omega_+$ and $\omega_-$ and generally decomposed as follows \cite{PRApplied2018,Fabre2022},

+where $\omega_{\pm}=(\omega_s\pm\omega_i)/2$ and $f_+$ can be used to model the energy conservation in the SPDC process, and it depends on the spectral profile of the pump light. $f_-$ is the phase-matching function, which can have various forms depending on the considered nonlinear crystal and the method to achieve phase matching.
+The terms $|f_{\pm}|$ and $\phi_{\pm}$ denote the amplitude and phase of the JSA, associated with the frequency sum $\omega_+$ and the frequency difference $\omega_-$, respectively.
+The phase $\phi_{+}$ can be introduced by controlling the pump spectral phase, for instance, through a quadratic spectral phase by chirping the pump as shown in Ref.\cite{Optica2020}, and the phase $\phi_{-}$ can be introduced by shaping the signal and idler spectra with a programmable phase spectral filter as demonstrated in Ref.\cite{Chen2021RPL}.
+If one seeks to know all information about biphotons, the tomography of the full complex JSA must be performed, i.e., the tomography of both the amplitudes of $|f_{\pm}|$ and the phases of $\phi_{\pm}$.